jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 - ``@jupyterlab/imageviewer:IImageTracker``: A widget tracker for images.
   Use this if you want to be able to iterate over and interact with images viewed by the application.
-- ``@jupyterlab/inspector:IInspector``: An interface for adding variable inspectors to widgets.
+- ``@jupyterlab/inspector:IInspector``: A service for adding contextual help to widgets (visible using "Show Contextual Help" from the Help menu).
-  Use this to add the ability to hook into the variable inspector to your extension.
+  Use this to hook into the contextual help system in your extension.
-- ``@jupyterlab/launcher:ILauncher``: An interface to the application activity launcher.
+- ``@jupyterlab/launcher:ILauncher``: A service for the application activity launcher.
   Use this to add your extension activities to the launcher panel.
-- ``@jupyterlab/mainmenu:IMainMenu``: An interface to the main menu bar for the application.
+- ``@jupyterlab/mainmenu:IMainMenu``: A service for the main menu bar for the application.
-  Use this if you want to add your own menu items.
+  Use this if you want to add your own menu items or provide implementations for standardized menu items for specific activities.
 - ``@jupyterlab/markdownviewer:IMarkdownViewerTracker``: A widget tracker for markdown document viewers.
 Use this if you want to iterate over and interact with rendered markdown documents.
-- ``@jupyterlab/notebook:INotebookTools``: An interface to the ``Notebook Tools`` panel in the application left area.
+- ``@jupyterlab/notebook:INotebookTools``: A service for the ``Notebook Tools`` panel in the right sidebar.
 Use this to add your own functionality to the panel.
 - ``@jupyterlab/notebook:IContentFactory``: A factory object that creates new notebooks.
   Use this if you want to create and host notebooks in your own UI elements.
 - ``@jupyterlab/notebook:INotebookTracker``: A widget tracker for notebooks.
   Use this if you want to be able to iterate over and interact with notebooks created by the application.
-- ``@jupyterlab/rendermime:IRenderMimeRegistry``: An interface to the rendermime registry for the application.
+- ``@jupyterlab/rendermime:IRenderMimeRegistry``: A service for the rendermime registry for the application.
 Use this to create renderers for various mime-types in your extension.
-  Most extensions will not need to use this, as they can register a `mime renderer extension <#mime-renderer-extensions>`__.
+Many times it will be easier to create a `mime renderer extension <#mime-renderer-extensions>`__ rather than using this service directly.
-- ``@jupyterlab/rendermime:ILatexTypesetter``: An interface to the LaTeX typesetter for the application.
+- ``@jupyterlab/rendermime:ILatexTypesetter``: A service for the LaTeX typesetter for the application.
 Use this if you want to typeset math in your extension.
 - ``@jupyterlab/settingeditor:ISettingEditorTracker``: A widget tracker for setting editors.
   Use this if you want to be able to iterate over and interact with setting editors created by the application.
-- ``@jupyterlab/settingregistry:ISettingRegistry``: An interface to the JupyterLab settings system.
+- ``@jupyterlab/settingregistry:ISettingRegistry``: A service for the JupyterLab settings system.
   Use this if you want to store settings for your application.
   See `extension settings <#extension-settings>`__ for more information.
-- ``@jupyterlab/statedb:IStateDB``: An interface to the JupyterLab state database.
+- ``@jupyterlab/statedb:IStateDB``: A service for the JupyterLab state database.
   Use this if you want to store data that will persist across page loads.
   See `state database <#state-database>`__ for more information.
-- ``@jupyterlab/statusbar:IStatusBar``: An interface to the status bar on the application.
+- ``@jupyterlab/statusbar:IStatusBar``: A service for the status bar on the application.
   Use this if you want to add new status bar items.
 - ``@jupyterlab/terminal:ITerminalTracker``: A widget tracker for terminals.
   Use this if you want to be able to iterate over and interact with terminals created by the application.
-- ``@jupyterlab/tooltip:ITooltipManager``: An interface to the tooltip manager for the application.
+- ``@jupyterlab/tooltip:ITooltipManager``: A service for the tooltip manager for the application.
   Use this to allow your extension to invoke a tooltip.
 - ``@jupyterlab/vdom:IVDOMTracker``: A widget tracker for virtual DOM (VDOM) documents.
-  Use this to iterate over and interact with VDOM instances created by the application.
+  Use this to iterate over and interact with VDOM document instances created by the application.